-Lastly, we use the $K{C,j}$ and the $K{C,SQ,j}$ factors of the main energy products to present in Table 11 the evolution of the primary carbon dioxide emission factor in Spain and the EU28 for the beginning and the end of our period of analysis, 1995 and 2017, respectively.43 For instance, while the consumption of 1 KTOE of electricity by the end-use sectors represented a CO_2 emission of 5.3 megatons in 1995, in 2017 the amount dropped to 3.62 megatons of CO_2 per KTOE due to a more low-carbon-oriented primary energy-mix of the conversion sector.
+Lastly, we use the $K{C,j}$ and the $K{C,SQ,j}$ factors of the main energy products to present in Table 11 the evolution of the primary carbon dioxide emission factor in Spain and the EU28 for the beginning and the end of our period of analysis, 1995 and 2017, respectively.42 For instance, while the consumption of 1 KTOE of electricity by the end-use sectors represented a CO2 emission of 5.3 megatons in 1995, in 2017 the amount dropped to 3.62 megatons of CO2 per KTOE due to a more low-carbon-oriented primary energy-mix of the conversion sector.
 On the other hand, this same value decreased from 4.97 to 3.70 in the EU28.
 This is a smaller reduction than that observed in Spain, resulting in slightly cleaner electricity in Spain than in the EU28 in 2017.
 This is the a consequence of an less dependent electricity on fossil fuels and petroleum products in favor of a higher share of natural gas an renewables in the power generation.
-The mentioned reduction of the fossil fuels weight in the electricity generation was larger in Spain than in the EU28, which explains the observed smaller $K{C,SQ,j}$ of electricity in Spain.
-We find that other secondary energy products (as diesel or gasoline) that emit a relevant quantity of CO_2 (in part, because they are the most used) have not changed much in their primary carbon dioxide emission factor.
-We also observe how derived heat, a product that is not used in Spain, has a very high $K{C,SQ,j}$ in the EU28, but has decreased greatly from 1995 to 2017.
-Finally, it can be shown how the $K{C,j}$ and the $K{C,SQ,j}$
+The mentioned reduction of the

+Table 11 K_C and $K{C,SO}$ of main energy products